-So, a cooperative approach is the way to go?
+So, a cooperative approach is a way to go?

-Yes, which I never was when I was younger, I was just angry that they were killing all my sharks, but then I realised that wasn’t changing anything.
+Yes, which I never was when I was younger, I was just angry that they were killing all my sharks, but then I realized that wasn’t changing anything.

 If we give these villagers double the money they earn from the fishery, in this case only AU$300 per week, to provide transfers for snorkelers, divers or surfers, they’d be making more money, be able to spend more time with their families, and no longer reliant on the shark fin trade.